MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-use-adal-authentication-4-2.md

 Begin by following this guide for configuring through the Azure portal, [Configure Azure RMS for ADAL authentication](adal-auth.md).
 Be sure to copy and save the *Client ID* and *Redirection URI* from this process for use later.

 ## Code sample
-Here's and example of the mobile client code to enale Azure ADAL.
+Here's a code snip from the larger sample for mobile client code to enale Azure ADAL.
 For more information, see the full sample at [MSIPCSampleApp](https://github.com/AzureAD/rms-sdk-ui-for-android/tree/master/samples/MsipcSampleApp)

-Use this code as an example of how to manage your own authentication tokens.

-     /**
-     * The Class implements MSIPC AuthenticationRequestCallback using ADAL.
-     */
-     class MsipcAuthenticationCallback implements AuthenticationRequestCallback
-     {
-       public static final String TAG = "RmsAuthenticationCallback";
-       private String mClientId;
-       private Activity mParentActivity;;
-       private PromptBehavior mPromptBehavior = PromptBehavior.Auto;
-       private String mRedirectURI;

        /**
        * Instantiates a new rms authentication callback.